From plastic waste to virgin-grade products

 - Ease of use: Our customers can process these products in the same way as conventionally manufactured products and use them in applications with high demands on quality, hygiene and performance.
 These include, for example, medical applications, food packaging or safety-relevant automotive parts.
 This helps achieving higher recycled content targets for products which must meet highest quality standards.

-- Certified transparently: Both the mass balance procedure, by which the proportion of recycled feedstock is allocated to the product, and the products themselves are certified by independent auditors.
+- Certified transparently: Both the mass balance procedure, by which the proportion of recycled feedstock is attributed to the product, and the products themselves are certified by independent auditors.

 - Resource and emission saving: By using recycled feedstock, we can save fossil resources.
 Additionally, products made with chemically recycled feedstock according to a mass balance approach release fewer greenhouse gases than conventional products from primary fossil resources.
 This is because the plastic waste is not incinerated but used to create new chemical products.

-We have established partnerships with Quantafuel, Pyrum and New Energy.
-Quantafuel is a specialist for pyrolysis of mixed plastic waste and purification of the resulting oil, Pyrum and New Energy are specialized in the pyrolysis of end-of-life tires.
-With these partnerships, BASF has taken a significant step towards establishing a broad supply base for pyrolysis oil and towards offering customers products based on chemically recycled plastic waste on a commercial scale.
+We have established partnerships with Quantafuel, ARCUS, Pyrum and New Energy.
+Quantafuel and ARCUS are specialists for pyrolysis of mixed plastic waste, Pyrum and New Energy are specialized in the pyrolysis of end-of-life tires.
+With these partnerships, BASF has taken a significant step towards establishing a broad supply base for pyrolysis oil and towards offering customers certified products from chemical recycling on a commercial scale.

 However, any new recycling process needs acceptance as recycling from market and regulators.
 There are still some open questions with regards to technology, economy and regulation.
 We closely engage with the relevant stakeholders to tackle these challenges.